How To Check Apache Version Windows

 When working with Apache it is of import to know how information technology volition discover the configuration file.
 You can specify a configuration file on the command line in two means:

-specifies the installed Apache service whose configuration file is to be used:httpd.exe -n "MyServiceName"
+- -nspecifies the installed Apache service whose configuration file is to be used:httpd.exe -n "MyServiceName"

 httpd.exe -V

-switch on the command line. - Current working directory.
+- Current working directory.

 - A registry entry which was created if you lot did a binary installation.

 - The server root compiled into the server.
-This is
+This is /apacheby default, you lot can verify information technology past usinghttpd.exe -Fiveand looking for a value labelled equallyHTTPD_ROOT.

 If yous did not do a binary install, Apache will in some scenarios complain about the missing registry key.
 This warning can be ignored if the server was otherwise able to discover its configuration file.